MaikL/GM4Manager/README.md

 - The start of the application can take a while, especially if you are in a lot of security groups.
 - Ensure all resources (e.g., icons and images) are correctly included.
 See [Troubleshooting](#troubleshooting).
+- If you are on a VPN and in a lot of Security Groups it can take over a minute to launch

 ## Troubleshooting

 - **Missing Resources**: Verify that the files are in the correct folder and their `Build Action` is set to `Resource`.
 - **Path Issues**: Ensure the paths in the XAML files are correct.
+- **Performance Issues**: If the application is slow, check the network connection and ensure the domain controller is reachable.
+If you have a lot of Security Groups it can take a while to load the application.
+- **Permissions**: Ensure you have the necessary permissions to manage groups and members in Active Directory.
+- **Share Folders**: If you are using this application to manage shared folders, ensure that the user has the necessary permissions to modify group memberships.
+Especially the share permissions on the share folder itself.
 ## Contributing

 Contributions are welcome!
 Fork the repository, make your changes, and submit a pull request.